lkdjiin/deploying-rails-reading-notes/readme.md

 * Ubuntu precise32
 * Ruby 1.9.3

-VirtualBox 4.2.14 is buggy (at least when used with Vagrant) and can't boot boxes.
+VirtualBox 4.2.14 is buggy (at least when used with Vagrant in Debian) and can't boot boxes.
 I have to downgrade VirtualBox to version 4.2.10.
 See [Vagrant issue](https://github.com/mitchellh/vagrant/issues/1847).

 After Ruby install I must do: